 - Routine infant immunisations may be brought forward if children are travelling to high-risk countries for prolonged periods and may have close contact with the indigenous population.
 Consult product information as to the lower age limit for travel vaccines and the varying ages at which the paediatric dose changes to the adult dose.

-- Malarial chemoprophylaxis can be difficult due to issues of compliance:
+- Malarial chemoprophylaxis can be difficult due to issues of compliance, but children are more at risk of the complications of malaria than adults:

 - Doxycycline is contra-indicated in children aged under 12 years.